Land Surveying Services

 ALTA/NSPS Land Title Surveys

-We work with our clients to identify appropriate site configurations to establish walkways and circulation, locate burial and cremation plots, place monuments at corners, and define open areas.
+WSN's land surveyors work with our clients to identify appropriate site configurations to establish walkways and circulation, locate burial and cremation plots, place monuments at corners, and define open areas.
 Our surveyors prepare cemetery plats in accordance with state statutes and local regulations.

 We use the expertise of our land survey and GIS teams to develop, update, and improve a county’s basemap, which serves as a basis for parcel and infrastructure mapping as well as a tool for future planning.
 We serve as the appointed surveyor in several counties, including Polk, Clearwater, and Lake of the Woods Counties.
-We are very familiar with the services that counties need and have experience working with various county staff members and departments.
+Our land surveyors are very familiar with the services that counties need and have experience working with various county staff members and departments.

 Expert Witness Testimony

 Boundary disputes are common when property exchanges hands.
-During a testimony our surveyors clearly describe the results of surveys, outline the methods used to reach specific conclusions, present exhibits and descriptions of difficult issues, and interpret legal jargon.
+During a testimony our land surveyors clearly describe the results of surveys, outline the methods used to reach specific conclusions, present exhibits and descriptions of difficult issues, and interpret legal jargon.

 Widseth Smith Nolting’s land surveyors performed geodetic control surveying over 52 miles of MnDOT highways as part of the National Height Modernization Project.
 Our field crews performed geodetic leveling, which utilizes precise measuring equipment but also incorporates variable elements such as atmospheric pressure and temperature to achieve results that meet National Geodetic Survey (NGS) standards.